Skip to code content (skip section selection)

 f.
 Signs pursuant to section 21A.46.070 of this title; and

 g.
-Any modification to bulk and lot regulations of the underlying zoning district where it is found that the underlying zoning would not be compatible with the historic district and/or landmark site;
+Any modification to bulk and lot regulations, except density, of the underlying zoning district where it is found that the proposal complies with the applicable standards identified in section 21A.34.020 and is compatible with the surrounding historic structures.

 7. Make recommendations to the planning commission in connection with the preparation of the general plan of the city; and

 8. Make recommendations to the City Council on policies and ordinances that may encourage preservation of buildings and related structures of historical and architectural significance.

 D. Membership: The Historic Landmark Commission shall consist of not less than seven (7) nor more than eleven (11) voting members appointed in a manner providing balanced geographic, professional, neighborhood and community interests representation.
 Appointment to a position created by any vacancy shall not be included in the determination of any person's eligibility to serve two (2) consecutive full terms.